A Buyer's Guide

 Assess affordability

 If you do not have these funds available in cash, you will need to raise finance.
-You should do this well in advance of starting your business search, to prevent wasted effort in looking at businesses you simply cannot afford to buy.
+You should do this well in advance of starting your business search to prevent wasted effort in looking at businesses you simply cannot afford to buy.
 Specialist business mortgage brokers such as Sidney Phillips Business Mortgages have access to High Street banks at favourable rates as well as specialist lenders.

-Our team will provide you with initial advice as to whether or not that dream business opportunity is within your potential budget and guide you through the entire application process.
+Our team will provide you with initial advice as to whether or not that dream business opportunity is within your potential budget and will guide you through the entire application process.

 Making an offer